-The 2021 recycling rate was 91.5%.
-The improvements are the result of focused efforts by Toronto Hydro to effectively manage waste including communication of proper recycling practices, improved signage, the introduction of organics recycling and the execution of waste audits.
+The 2023 recycling rate was 91.4%.
+This aligns with the previous year result of 92.4% and is due to focused efforts by Toronto Hydro to effectively manage waste, including communication of proper recycling practices, improved signage, the introduction of organics recycling and the execution of waste audits.